 |

 Dr. Gunn was a native of Boston, Massachusetts.
-Dr. Gunn’s second wife was named Mary Ann.
 In 1875, Dr. L. T. Gunn, advertised his dentist office in The Jackson Daily Clarion.
 The office was on Capitol Street, opposite the Episcopal Church.

 In the Civil War, Lyman C. Gunn served in the Confederate Army.
 He was a member of the 34th Infantry, Company F, from Tennessee.
 In 1870, Lyman C. Gunn was an express messenger living in Humboldt, Tennessee.
 A news bit in The Jackson Daily Clarion on January 27, 1875, states that “Mr. Lyman C. Gunn & family left Wednesday morning for Dallas, Texas, their future home.”
 The

 Federal Census, Sallie Gunn was included in the occupants of the Boyd family home with Mary Boyd McGill and her daughter in Jackson.
 Sallie was eighty-two at the time.
 Mary Boyd McGill was eighty years old, and her daughter Mary E. McGill was forty.
-The three ladies were joined at the time by a boarder named Alma S. Marshall, age thirty-five, single, and a bookkeeper for a printing company.
-Mary E. McGill was listed as a proofreader at a printing company (Tucker Printing Company).
+The three ladies were joined at the time by a boarder named Alva Marshall, age thirty-five, single, and bookkeeper for

 Sallie Boyd Gunn died September 30, 1944, in Nashville.
 She was ninety-seven years old.
 A tribute to her in the records of the 51st Annual Convention of the United Daughters of the Confederacy stated that, next to her church (the Westminster Presbyterian Church in Nashville), the cause of the Confederacy was closest to her heart.